 The Toronto Zoo is Among the World’s Largest

-Encompassing more than 700 acres, the Toronto Zoo isn’t just Canada’s largest, it’s among the world’s largest.
-In some accounts, it’s known as the third largest, but in other accounts, it’s behind the Bronx, Berlin, Beijing and Henry Doorly.
-Regardless, the Toronto Zoo is a major attraction, with over 5,000 animals representing nearly 500 different species.
-Drawing over one million visitors annually, it features not only animals but animal encounters and family friendly amusement rides.
-That’s to say nothing of additional options like overnight adventures and VIP tours.
+Encompassing more than 700 acres, the Toronto Zoo isn’t just Canada’s largest; it’s among the world’s largest.
+It’s known as the third largest in some accounts, but in others, it’s behind the Bronx, Berlin, Beijing, and Henry Doorly.
+The Toronto Zoo is a major attraction, with over 5,000 animals representing nearly 500 species.
+Drawing over one million visitors annually, it features animals, animal encounters, and family-friendly amusement rides.
+That’s nothing about additional options like overnight adventures and VIP tours.

 The World’s Largest Underground Shopping Complex

-One interesting fact you might not know about is that Toronto has on average, 305 days of sunshine annually.
-However, during the wintertime, it can get very chilly, with January highs of 30 degrees and a low of 19 degrees.
-With this in mind it’s why the city’s PATH was built in 1900 to connect the Eaton Co.’s main store to its discount store.
-Today, PATH connects over 70 buildings via 19 miles (30 km) of pathways, tunnels and shopping centers.
+One interesting fact you might not know about is that Toronto has, on average, 305 days of sunshine annually.
+However, it can get very chilly during winter, with January highs of 30 degrees and a low of 19 degrees.
+With this in mind, the city’s PATH was built in 1900 to connect Eaton Co.’s main store to its discount store.
+Today, PATH connects over 70 buildings via 19 miles (30 km) of pathways, tunnels, and shopping centers.
 PATH also connects many of the city’s top attractions without walking on the sidewalk.
-Among these attractions are the Rogers Centre, Hockey Hall of Fame, Ripley’s Aquarium of Canada and the CN Tower.
-That’s not to mention Yonge-Dunas Square, Union Station and six subway stations.
+Among these attractions are the Rogers Centre, the Hockey Hall of Fame, Ripley’s Aquarium of Canada, and the CN Tower.
+That’s not to mention Yonge-Dunas Square, Union Station, and six subway stations.

 Bonus Fact: No Cursing in Public Parks

 There are plenty of other interesting facts about Toronto, Canada.
-Take for instance that it was originally known as York or that 25 percent of Hollywood movies are filmed in the city.
+For instance, it was initially known as York or that 25 percent of Hollywood movies are filmed in the city.
 But one fact you might want to know is that it’s illegal to swear in public parks.
 That’s right, if you are caught swearing, you could receive a fine of over $200 Canadian.
-The municipal code also extends to any type of boisterous, violent or threatening behavior.
-While these infractions are said to be rare, a good rule of thumb is to simply behave yourself in a public park!
+The municipal code also extends to boisterous, violent, or threatening behavior.
+While these infractions are said to be rare, a good rule of thumb is to behave simply in a public park!

 Related: See Five Top Montreal Attractions with Passeport MTL